-During 2024, we reviewed the Council's financial sustainability including a focus on the actions, plans and arrangements to bridge funding gaps and address financial pressures over the medium term.
-We found that there was a significant increase in the number of Council departments overspending in the last two financial years, and it has developed arrangements to review its budgets.
-It is yet to set out how it will address future funding gaps.
+During 2024, we reviewed the Council's financial sustainability including a focus on the actions, plans and arrangements to bridge funding gaps and address financial pressures over the medium and long term.
+We found that the Council's embedded transformation approach provides a strategic framework to positively support its financial resilience.